The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Model and methods

 To visualise the system's evolution, the space-time plots $x_i(t)$ are used.
 In addition, the front propagation velocity is introduced as $v=(w(t) - w(t+\Delta t))/2\Delta t$.
 Here, $w(t)$ and $w(t+\Delta t)$ are the widths (integer numbers being a result of the index subtraction) of the central spatial domain corresponding to the state $x_i(t)=-b$ at the moments $t$ and $t+\Delta t$, respectively (illustrated in Fig.~\ref{fig1}~(c)).
-The relationship for $v$ involves the propagation of two fronts (schematically illustrated in Fig.~\ref{fig1}~(a)), but describes the single front propagation.
-For this reason, the formula for $v$ includes the factor 2.
-Using two fronts to calculate the propagation velocity allow to reduce inaccuracies.
+Note that the velocity $v$ actually applies to two fronts propagating in the opposite directions, cf. arrows in Fig.~\ref{fig1}~(a)).
+The related formula uses two fronts to reduce inaccuracies, and factor 2 is introduced to single out one of the fronts.
 In summary, quantity $v$ is a velocity of the left front in Fig.~\ref{fig1}~(a) propagating to the right and, similarly, the velocity of the right front moving to the left.

 The total integration time used to build the space-time plots and to calculate the wavefront propagation velocity was $t_{\text{total}}=10^4$.
 In the presence of noise, the wavefront propagation is characterised by fluctuations of the wavefront instantaneous position, especially for noise of large intensity.
-For this reason, the mean wavefront propagation velocity was used for to analyze the stochastic ensemble dynamics.
+For this reason, the mean wavefront propagation velocity was used to analyze the stochastic ensemble dynamics.
 The mean wavefront propagation velocity $<v>$ was obtained as an average of 40 values of $v$ calculated on the base of 40 numerical simulations started from the same initial conditions.